 Respiratory diseases of pigs can be classified into two broad categories based on the extent and duration of overt disease: those that affect large numbers of pigs and may be serious but of limited duration, and those that persist in a large number of pigs for indefinite periods.
 Diseases in the first category can be costly, but the losses are limited rather than ongoing.
-They include swine influenza (see Swine Influenza), classical swine fever (see Classical Swine Fever), the pneumonic forms of pseudorabies (see Pseudorabies), porcine circovirus-associated disease (see Porcine Circovirus Diseases), and porcine reproductive and respiratory syndrome (see Porcine Reproductive and Respiratory Syndrome).
+They include swine influenza Influenza A Virus in Swine Swine influenza is a highly contagious respiratory disease that results from infection with influenza A virus (IAV).
+IAV causes respiratory disease characterized by anorexia, depression, fever... read more , classical swine fever Classical Swine Fever read more , the pneumonic forms of pseudorabies Pseudorabies read more , porcine circovirus-associated disease Porcine Circovirus Diseases read more , and porcine reproductive and respiratory syndrome Porcine Reproductive and Respiratory Syndrome read more (PRRS).
 The causal viruses may persist in a herd, but outbreaks of overt disease tend to be self-limiting.

-The most important syndromes in the second category are mycoplasmal pneumonia and pleuropneumonia (see below).
-Atrophic rhinitis, once considered to be a significant cause of respiratory disease in swine, has declined substantially as a result of eradication programs.
-Salmonellosis and Haemophilus parasuis infections may be significant problems in some herds.
-Moderate levels of atrophic rhinitis caused by Bordetella bronchiseptica alone may not be too significant but, when coupled with toxigenic strains of Pasteurella, are an important cause of economic loss due to decreased rate of growth and reduced feed conversion in young pigs.
+The most important syndromes in the second category are mycoplasmal pneumonia Mycoplasmal Pneumonia in Pigs Mycoplasma hyopneumoniae is a common cause of pneumonia in pigs worldwide.
+It also frequently leads to subclinical infection that causes lung lesions that can be detected post-mortem.
+Clinical... read more and pleuropneumonia Pleuropneumonia in Pigs Pleuropneumonia is a severe respiratory infection caused by Actinobacillus pleuropneumoniae.
+Clinical signs include fever, anorexia, reluctance to move, respiratory distress, and sudden death... read more .
+Atrophic rhinitis Atrophic Rhinitis in Pigs Atrophic rhinitis is caused by infection with toxigenic Pasteurella multocida.
+Signs include coughing, sneezing, and in severe cases, nasal bleeding and poor growth.
+Diagnosis is based on clinical... read more , once considered to be an important cause of respiratory disease in swine, has declined substantially as a result of eradication programs.
+Haemophilus parasuis infections may be a problem in some herds, particularly those infected with PRRS virus.
+Moderate levels of atrophic rhinitis caused by Bordetella bronchiseptica alone may not be too consequential but, when coupled with toxigenic strains of Pasteurella spp infection, are an important cause of economic loss due to decreased rate of growth and reduced feed conversion in young pigs.
 Enzootic pneumonia, when caused by mycoplasma alone, is of little consequence; however, when it is combined with secondary infection, eg, Pasteurella multocida, the resulting condition may be severe.
 Actinobacillus pleuropneumoniae may be associated with considerable losses in some herds.
-Migrating worm larvae or the infections listed in the first category often lead to severe problems when they occur with the infections in the second category.

-It is possible to set up herds free of diseases in the second category by techniques such as SPF repopulation or segregated early weaning, or by buying pigs from a pneumonia-free herd.
+It is possible to set up herds free of diseases in the second category by techniques such as specific pathogen free repopulation or segregated early weaning, or by buying pigs from a pneumonia-free herd.
 The latter method is the least expensive, but because the etiology of diseases in the second category is complex, all the pigs should be purchased from one source.
-This is also true when purchasing weaned pigs for feeder-pig units.

-It is difficult to keep herds free of respiratory diseases.
+In the absence of air filtration, it is difficult to keep herds free of respiratory diseases.
 Aerosols have been suspected as sources of pathogen entry onto naive farms.
-Organisms such as Mycoplasma hyopneumoniae have been postulated to be transmitted over distances of as far as 2 miles, depending on climate, terrain, and density of pigs in the locality; however, this assumption is based on speculation and use of mathematical models rather than on experimental data.
+Organisms such as Mycoplasma hyopneumoniae have been proven to be transported up to 9.2 km via aerosols, depending on climate, terrain, and density of pigs in the locality.

-Closed herds, ie, buying in no live animals (using artificial insemination or embryo transfer to bring in new genetic material), help establish immunity to present organisms and avoid introduction of new infections, strains, or serotypes.
-Multiple site production or an “all-in/all-out” policy, in which the entire barn or air space is emptied before refilling, can very effectively minimize the potential effect of chronic pneumonia.
+Multiple site production or an all-in/all-out policy, in which the entire barn or air space is emptied before refilling, can very effectively minimize the potential effect of chronic pneumonia.